 With its synthetic formulation, Rotella T6 oil effectively cleans a 6.7 powerstroke engine and protects it from sludge formation.
 Multi-functional dispersants are infused in this motor oil for combatting the formation of dirt, soot, and other harmful contaminants that cause engine damage.

 In addition, this oil has a low-ash formula that protects against engine wear and prevents foaming and aeration.
 It even improves fuel economy so you spend less on fuel.

 With its SAE 5w-40 viscosity rating, this oil is excellent for high temperature powerstroke operations.
-This is extremely important since powerstroke engines handle a lot of pressure, and this diesel motor oil resists viscosity loss for zero breakdowns even for heavy-duty trucks or vehicles.
+This is extremely important since 6.7 powerstroke engines handle a lot of pressure, and this diesel motor oil resists viscosity loss for zero breakdowns even for heavy-duty trucks.

-Overall, Rotella T6 is one of the highly-rated, widely-used engine oils.
-It’s well loved by many consumers due to its reliability and the value it gives.
-It will be a long time until your next oil change, as compared to other engine oils.
+Overall, Rotella T6 is one of the highly-rated, widely-used diesel engine oils.
+It’s a recommended oil by many consumers due to its reliability and value.
+With the miles you’ll run, it will be a long time until your next oil change compared to other engine oils.

-You can think of it as a generic diesel engine oil more than a specialized one for a powerstroke engine, but it’s definitely one that won’t disappoint.
+You can think of it as a generic diesel engine oil more than a specialized one for a 6.7 powerstroke, but it’s one that won’t disappoint.